kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 A set of emulator clients that want to emulate one or more virtual clients form an MLS heirarchical group G. To act as a virtual client R representing G the emulating clients in G must each learn all secret held by R. This includes secrets associated with R's key packages and leaf nodes in groups R is a member of.
 This is done by deriving any such secrets deterministically using seeds exported from G's key schedule.
 To help coordinate this, the emulator client that first creates a representative R of group G assigns R a virtual client ID unique among all representatives of G. Similarly, as part of their creation, each key package of R is assigned an ID unique among all key packages generated for R using the same epoch's key schedule.

 Just like real clients, a virtual client R can join or create any group S and even be an emulator client for some other virtual client.
 If R joins a group S then this makes G a subgroup of supergroup S and with R being G's representative in S. G may have 0 or more representatives which can each be a member of 0 or more supergroups.
-However, G can have at most 1 representative in a supergroup S.
+G and all of its supergroups MUST have unique group IDs.
+G can have at most 1 representative in a supergroup S.

 ## Generating Virtual Client Secrets
 For each epoch in G members use the Safe API's FS-Export method to obtain the virtual_client_seed for the epoch.